 ✓ Razor - Make sure to bring a separate facial razor for dad and a body razor for mom!

 ✓ Insect Repellent Lotion - If you’re traveling to a tropical destination, it’s a must to bring an insect repellent lotion.
-Try using this natural lemon scented one, it won’t have that toxic smell (especially harmful around the kids).
+Opt for natural scented ones that won't have that toxic smell (especially harmful around the kids).

 ✓ Contact Lens and Solution - Can’t forget these babies… Also a must to bring an extra contact lens case just in case!

 ✓ Nail Clippers - Long nails are more prone to germ infestation!
 Make sure you bring a small but good quality nail clipper that the entire family can use.
 You are allowed to bring these on airplanes too!

 ✓ Pads / Tampons - For moms out there, don’t forget to bring at least one pack of sanitary pads or tampons in case your visitor of the month comes during the trip.